kkkont/cinemate-backend/README.md

 # Cinemate backend
-Java Spring Boot application serving as the backend for a cinema application.
+Java Spring Boot application serving as the backend for a cinema application (frontend - https://github.com/kkkont/cinemate-frontend).
 It provides various endpoints to interact with movie data, schedule, seats, user history and seat occupancy updates.

 ## Technologies Used